ningg/ningg.github.com/_posts/blog/2012-03-19-lecture-3-counterintuitive-parts-of-startups-and-how-to-have-ideas-annotated.md

 ---
 layout: post
-title: Lecture 3 -- Counterintuitive Parts of Startups, and How to Have Ideas
+title: Lecture 3--Counterintuitive Parts of Startups, and How to Have Ideas
 description: 阅读原文
 category: YCombinator
 ---